 Tandem Paragliding over the French Alps

 It was something I just could not get around my head at first but the instructor (guide) informed me that it was a lot easier than running during take off.
-You stand on the side of the slope (so you don’t ski off) in your skis and then your guide says go, so you turn your skis downhill and before you know it you are up in the air.
+When you start you stand on the side of the slope (so you don’t ski off) in your skis.
+Then your guide says go, so you turn your skis downhill and before you know it you are up in the air.

 Once we were up in the air and distracted by the most amazing views of La Clusaz Ski Resort and the French Alps, I completely forgot why I was so hesitant.
 Before I knew it, I was at the bottom and I was landing back on my skis.
 My only disappointment was that it ended so quickly!

 You depart from Beauregard Area near Hotel Altitude 1647 depending on the wind.
-You prepare and take off to the side of the blue ski run, so you feel comfortable and relaxed as you land on the blue slope area near the Le Champ Bleu Ski lift.
+You take off to the side of the blue ski run, so you feel comfortable and relaxed.
+Then you land on the blue slope area near the Le Champ Bleu Ski lift.